This is wrong.

 The more people, the more room, the better.
 But not everyone can do that nor is bigger always easier.

-I have friends with kids that got a toy hauler.
+I have friends with kids that have a toy hauler RV trailer.
 They made the 'toy' area a giant playroom.
 It was a separate section with a door, so parents had 'away' time when they were at play.
 (Genius)

 You may need bunk beds.
 Not every RV model offers this setup.
 Find the ones that offer that layout.